The easiest way to search for a person in Dimensions is to use the "Researcher" filter.

-Currently, researcher profiles will include any publications, grants or clinical trials which this person is connected to (patents and policy documents are not included), and the persons profile page will include other details and links to external pages such as their ORCiD record and US National Institute of Health (NIH) ID, if they are available.
+Currently, researcher profiles will include any publications, patents, grants or clinical trials which this person is connected to (policy documents are not included), and the persons profile page will include other details and links to external pages such as their ORCiD record and US National Institute of Health (NIH) ID, if they are available.

 I cannot find the researcher I am looking for.
 Why not?

 If typing the researcher in does not give you the option you are looking for, it is either because you have misspelled the name, or the person does not have a profile in Dimensions.
 To have a Dimensions profile, a researcher needs to have at least two documents associated with them (publications, grants, or clinical trials).